2016 National Disability Award finalists

 Sonokids Australia, QLD

-Excellence in Education and Training
+Excellence in Education and Training Award

 Dandelion Program, Department of Human Services, ACT

-In January 2015, the program provided traineeships for 11 people with ASD working in the department’s ICT software testing hub in Adelaide.
-The program has expanded to Brisbane and Canberra, with 38 trainees engaged as at February 2016.
-Most recently the program has expanded to other government departments, including the Department of Immigration and Border Protection.
+In collaboration with Hewlett Packard Enterprise and Danish organisation Specialisterne, the Australian Government Department of Human Services has developed and implemented the program.
+It provides people with ASD with opportunities for skilled employment in the field of Information and Communication Technologies (ICT).
+In January 2015, the program provided traineeships for 11 people with ASD working in the Department’s ICT software testing hub in Adelaide.
+The program has expanded to Brisbane and Canberra, and most recently to other government departments, including the Department of Immigration and Border Protection.